pwawslearning/Cloud_Projects/project_3/readme.md

   - Access `http://10.10.10.10:8000` for traffic monitoring.

 10. **Cleanup**
-  - To remove the infrastructure created by Terraform, run:
+  - To remove the infrasturcture resources, run:
     ```bash
     terraform destroy
     ```